 - NFC is only activated when your phone or other smart device is right next to a terminal or an NFC tag so you have complete control over what you choose to connect to.

 - There are no apps to download or codes to enter and NFC does not drain your battery.

-Why are businesses adopting NFC into their retail strategies?
+Why are businesses adopting NFC?

 - After the sale, brands can provide value-add content to consumers to ensure they get the most out of their purchase.
 Brands can use this new stream of customer insight to fuel future product decisions.

 - Durable goods / Embedded products